One Exercise Fixed My 15% Power Imbalance

 6. Drive through your heel and squeeze your glute to return to standing

-Common Form Errors
+Common Form Errors (I Made All of These)

 • Bending the standing knee excessively: Maintain a slight bend, not a squat